RubixML/ML/README.md

 ```

 ### MLP Regressor
-A multi layer [Neural Network](#neural-network) with a continuous output layer suitable for regression problems.
+A multi layer feed forward [Neural Network](#neural-network) with a continuous output layer suitable for regression problems.

-> **Note**: The MLP features progress monitoring which stops training when it can no longer make progress.
-It also utilizes [snapshotting](#snapshots) to make sure that it always uses the best parameters even if progress may have declined during training.
+> **Note**: The MLP features progress monitoring which stops training early if it can no longer make progress.
+It also utilizes [snapshotting](#snapshots) to make sure that it always has the best settings of the model parameters even if progress began to decline during training.

 ##### Supervised | Learner | Online | Verbose | Persistable